 One of the perks of buying a spa from a local retailer is the power of negotiation.
 If you can’t get the price as low as you’d like it to be, ask for an upgrade, features or accessories.

 Ask for eligible upgrades such as a stereo, LED lights or Bluetooth capabilities.
-Dealers will most likely consider throwing in some of your water balancing kits as a bonus to purchasing a new hot tub.
-Keep these option in mind when the purchase price isn’t an option.
+Dealers will most likely consider throwing in some of your water-balancing kits as a bonus to purchasing a new hot tub.
+The chemicals you need to run your tub are always a welcome bonus when you first make your investment.
+Keep these options in mind when the purchase price isn’t an option.

 Negotiate with the owner